Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Discussion

 In the previous section, we saw that X--ray selected TDE samples are likely to possess a strong bias towards prograde configurations of SMBH spin $\vec{\chi}_\bullet$ and disk angular momentum $\vec{L}_{\rm d}$ (i.e. $\vec{\chi}_\bullet \cdot \vec{L}_{\rm d}>0$), so long as typical SMBH spin magnitudes are reasonably large ($\chi_\bullet \gtrsim 0.5$).
 In this section, we discuss prospects for observing this prograde preference, and build simple toy models to show how it contrasts with the likely weaker orientation biases in optically selected TDE samples, which may even exhibit a preference for retrograde configurations ($\vec{\chi}_\bullet \cdot \vec{L}_{\rm d}<0$)

-Our observations of \srctwo{} indicate that quasi--thermal soft X--ray emission may remain visible for roughly a decade after the peak of a tidal disruption flare.
-This raises the prospect of using late--time TDE observations to directly measure SMBH spin through continuum fitting techniques.
+Our observations of \srctwo{} and observations presented in the literature for IC~3599 indicate that soft X--ray emission {\it may} remain visible for roughly a decade after the peak of a tidal disruption flare, although the majority of X--ray observations of TDEs done $>8$ years after discovery find that they have transitioned to a non--thermal state with powerlaw spectral shapes where the power law index is $\approx2.5$.
+Nevertheless, for those sources with a soft spectrum years after the initial discovery, one could use such late--time TDE observations to directly measure SMBH spin through continuum fitting techniques.
 While continuum fitting is a fruitful method of measuring the spins of stellar--mass black holes in XRBs (\citealt{Jeff2014SSRv}), it has only rarely been applied to SMBHs because{\it (i)} AGN typically produce dusty tori, and these complicate the X--ray spectral fitting, {\it (ii)} the spectral peak of a quasi--thermal AGN disk is usually in observationally inaccessible EUV bands.

 The relatively cool temperatures of TDE disks (in contrast to those of XRBs) mean that quasi--thermal soft X--rays will generally be on the Wien tail of emission \citep{Lodato&Rossi11}, and their production will be dominated by the innermost gas annuli of the disk.
 As a result, quasi--thermal X--rays from TDEs will be exponentially sensitive to the size of the disk inner edge, and therefore will depend strongly on SMBH spin.
 At early times, the disk inner edge is nontrivial to estimate.
 Because two--body scattering feeds stars to SMBHs from a roughly isotropic distribution of angles, TDE disks are generically born with order unity tilts.
 A tilted thin disk will be truncated near the innermost stable spherical orbit (ISSO), but the high early--time accretion rates of TDEs may cause their innermost disk annuli to extend inside the ISSO\footnote{For example, with accretion disks tilted with respect to the black hole spin by an angle $15^\circ$ and a thickness of the order of 0.2, the simulations of \citet{Fragile2009} found the inner edge to be nearly independent of spin.}.
 A greater problem at early times, however, is the messy hydrodynamical environment of the disk: if the stellar pericenter was sufficiently non--relativistic ($R_{\rm p} \gg R_{\rm g}$), the disk may retain substantial eccentricity \citep{Shiokawa+15}, and if optically thick stellar debris subtends a large solid angle on the sky, the majority of the X--ray flux may be absorbed in a reprocessing layer \citep{Guillochon+14, Metzger&Stone16}.